 Basic to intermediate wood carving class with Master woodcarvers from the Pacific Northwest, Emmett and Garth.
 Get familiar with different types of wood.

-An opportunity for all identified men to gather and connect about current topics, issues, etc. A neutral and welcoming space for healthy conversation and presence.
-This will happen 1-2 times at least throughout the gathering.
+An opportunity for any identified men to gather and connect about collective topics, issues, etc. A neutral and welcoming space for healthy conversation and presence.
+This will happen 1-2 times throughout the gathering.

 This class offers an opportunity to get fun and crafty with the plants in your local area.
 Learn how to make beautiful colors from the Earth.
 This class is inspiring and has room for lots of creativity!
 If you love alchemy and earth art, this is the class for you!